3D-LATTE: Latent Space 3D Editing from Textual Instructions: Experiments

 \subsection{Qualitative Results}

-As illustrated in Figure~\ref{fig:qual_results_extra} and \ref{fig:qual_results}, our method produces high-quality edits that remain faithful to the input prompt.
-It is capable of handling significant geometric transformations, such as turning a shovel into a flower, or a house into a Greek ancient building while preserving unedited regions and the structural integrity of the original object.
-As shown in Figure~\ref{fig:qual_results_extra}, MVEdit~\citep{mvedit2024} successfully modifies appearance but struggles with morphological changes.
-We also observe multi-view inconsistencies, such as two faces on the teddy bear.
+As illustrated in Figure~\ref{fig:qual_results_extra} and \ref{fig:qual_results}, our method produces high-quality, multi-view consistent edits that are faithful to the input prompt.
+It is capable of handling significant geometric transformations, such as turning a shovel into a flower, or a house into an ancient building while preserving unedited regions and the structural integrity of the original object.
+As shown in Figure~\ref{fig:qual_results}, MVEdit~\citep{mvedit2024} successfully modifies appearance but struggles with morphological changes and suffers from multi-view inconsistencies.
 GaussCTRL~\citep{wu2024gaussctrl} exhibits similar limitations as it also struggles with geometric transformations, due to its reliance on depth-guidance.
-Vox-E~\citep{sella2023vox} handles geometric changes more robustly but suffers from low quality and sometimes fails to localize edits precisely (e.g., wings on the character or shovel).
+Vox-E~\citep{sella2023vox} handles geometric changes more robustly but suffers from low quality and sometimes fails to localize edits (e.g., wings on the character).
 Moreover, it is prone to unnatural 3D geometries due to the limited 3D awareness of SDS.
+Edit360~\cite{huang2025edit360} shows promise in edit faithfulness, however, the fusion of front and edited view trajectories introduces significant multi-view inconsistencies.
 Additional comparisons can be found in the supplementary.